-THE fourth conversazione of the above society took place on Tuesday evening, at the Portland Gallery, Regent-street, kindly lent for the occasion by the Institute of Fine Arts.
-There was a numerous attendance of ladies and gentlemen, who appeared to take considerable interest in the paintings exhibited in the three rooms which compose the gallery.
-Mr. Heraud read an interesting paper "On Poetry in Connexion with the Fine Arts."
-Poetry was a poet which was derived Poetry was a work of art; and the word poet, which was derived from a Greek word, signified a creator.
+This fourth conversazione of the above society took place on Tuesday evening, at the Portland Gallery, Regent-street, kindly lent for the occasion by the Institute of Fine Arts.
+There was a numerous attendance of ladies and gentlemen, who appeared to take considerable interest in the paintings exhibited in the three rooms which compose the

+Mr. Horaud read an interesting paper "On Poetry in Connexion with the Bine Arts."
+Poetry was a work of art; and the word poet, which was derived gallory. from a Greek word, signified a creator.
 Next to man himself was the work of man.
-A picture, a statue, a musical composition, or a drama, in which last all the arts unite, was an evidence of creative normal.
-To that unite, was an evidence of creative power.
-In that sense, every man was by nature an artist.
-The child involved the powers of universal nature, and it remained to be seen which of these was to be pre-eminent in the man.
-The true foun-dation for all creative power was the moral law.
-Without a high moral feeling there could be no great poet or artist; it was the moral greatness of Shakespeare which rendered the creations of his genius immortal.
-The dramas of Beaumont and Fletcher have long been banished from the stage because of their immoral tone, and tendency, while "Macbeth" and "Othello" enjoy their nightly triumphs.
-In the works of Shakespeare, where the language seemed to be indelicate the moral principle was still preserved.
+A pleture, a ward and insolent pet, of whom stupendous Hughes, whose textures were never dreamed of in dation for all creative power was the moral law. things were to be demanded, instead of a loyal Tyre or Bosrah, have put out the light of Mr. Without a high moral feeling there could be no great poet or artist; it was the moral greatness of Shakespeare which rendered the creations of his genius immortal.
+The dramas of Beaumont and Fletcher have long been banished from the stage because of their immoral tone and tendency, while because of their immoral tone and tendency, while great poet or artist; it was the moral greatness of Shakespeare which rendered the creations of his genius immortal.
+The dramas of Beaumont and Fletcher have long been banished from the stage because of their immoral tone and tendency, while "Macbeth" and "Othello" enjoy their nightly triumphs.
+In the works of Shakespeare, where the language seemed to be indeligate the moral principle. language seemed to be indelicate the moral principle was still preserved.
 The same thing might be said of Milton, Michael Angelo, and Flaxman.
 They were immaculate writers and artists.
-In Plato Poetry was music and wisdom were synonymous. closely allied with philosophy.
-It was in silence and solitude that all great ideas were nourished, until from small seeds they germinated into stately trees, bearing golden fruits, or graceful stems, adorned with many-coloured flowers.
+In Plato music and wisdom were synonymous.
+Poetry was closely allied with philosophy.
+It was in silence and solitude that all great ideas were nourished, and soluture that an great fucas which intuitions, until from small seeds they germinated into stately trees, bearing golden fruits, or graceful stems, adorned with many-coloured flowers.
 The more ideal the source, the more beautiful the result.
-The greatest poets and artists were also great philosophers-such as Coleridge, Shelley, Wordsworth, Michael Angelo, and Flaxman.
+The ideal the source, the more beautiful the result.
+The greatest poets and artists were also great philoso-phers-such as Coleridge, Shelley, Wordsworth, Michael Angelo, and Flaxman.
 "The world shut out" was the command which every artist readily obeyed while engaged in his spiritual work.
-This was the season of his creative joy ; his pains commenced when the task was completed and appealed to public admiration.
+This was the season of his eventive joy a his point com was the season of his creative joy; his pains com-menced when the task was completed and appealed to public admiration.
+A concert, conducted by Mr. Alfred Gilbert, then followed, in which Madame Enderssohn, Mrs. Alfred Gilbert, Miss Susanna Cole, and Messrs.
+Alfred and Henry Holmes and Herr Schloesser took part.